auto-cody/the-mtg-source-archive/README.md

 # the-mtg-source-archive
 Some php-based pages from a retired Magic: The Gathering database project.
-None of this should be considered good practice - it is only a repository of old work from my first site.
+None of this should be considered good practice - it is only an archive of old work from my first site.

 A few notes on the site's functionality: